zarcen/dotwin/README.md

 * name:    the command name you want to map from bash
 * args:    the default args you want to put for this command. e.g. ls -l; grep --color=always
+* enabled: true/false; to be deployed or not by executing install.cmd

+### Example utilities
-* enabled: true/false; to be deployed or not by executing install.cmd Some useful tools that is no harm to deploy and extremely useful:
+Some useful tools that have no harm to deploy and extremely useful:
-- grep
++ grep
-- sed
++ sed
-- awk
++ awk